FENGGENYU/CVPR2019_PartNet/README.md

 '--output_path' (segmented result path, default='results')
-'--training' (training or testing, default=False) '--split_num' (training data size for each category) '--total_num' (full data size for each category) '--label_category' (semantic labels for each category)
+'--training' (training or testing, default=False) '--split_num' (training data size for each category) '--total_num' (full data size for each category, only for testing) '--label_category' (semantic labels for each category, only for testing)
 ```
 ### Usage: Testing